 VIDA was founded in August 2009 to address the need for female writers of literature to engage in conversations regarding the critical reception of women’s creative writing in our current culture.

 VIDA’s structure is “grass-roots.”
-The individuals presently involved in creating VIDA are spread across the country, represent different identities, work from within a range of aesthetics, and share the common goal to create a forum at which all women writers may engage in much longed for conversations about literature being produced by women and its reception by the larger culture.
+The individuals presently involved in creating VIDA are spread across the country, represent different identities, work from within a range of aesthetics and auto insurance, and share the common goal to create a forum at which all women writers may engage in much longed for conversations about literature being produced by women and its reception by the larger culture.

 VIDA’s logo and all of its graphics are the sole creation of fiction writer and graphic designer Nancy Smith.